Generic Name: dalteparin (DAL te PAR in)

 Fragmin (dalteparin) is an anticoagulant that helps prevent the formation of blood clots.

-Fragmin is also used to prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).
+Fragmin is used to prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).
 A DVT can occur after certain types of surgery, or in people who are bed-ridden due to a prolonged illness.

-Fragmin is also used long-term to treat a type of blood clot called venous thromboembolism (VTE) in people with cancer.
+Fragmin is used long-term to treat a type of blood clot called venous thromboembolism (VTE) in people with cancer.

 Fragmin may also be used for purposes not listed in this medication guide.